HackBulgaria/Android-1/week3/0-Flappy/README.md

 #### Flappy
 ![Flappy](http://i.imgur.com/0rN7qdX.png)
 Has everyone played/seen the **Flappy Bird** game?
 It was removed from both the PlayStore and the App store, but it was fun.
-(Check out it's clone - [FloppyBird](https://play.google.com/store/apps/details?id=floppy.bird))
+(Check out its clone - [FloppyBird](https://play.google.com/store/apps/details?id=floppy.bird))

 That's the task today - create a quick and hacky game for Android, using the primitives from last lecture and the resource folders.